Attachments are files that are attached to AODocs documents. Attachments are listed in the sidebar of your document.

 |Microsoft Office limitations when editing in AODocs without UFO|

-- In AODocs, the UFO icon in the top bar remains grayed out until you open a non-Google file.
+– In AODocs, the UFO button in the top bar remains unavailable until you open a non-Google file.

 Open Microsoft Office attachments from your AODocs document